Many teachings present controlling your feelings as the goal of emotional health.

 Presence rebuilds self trust.

-Emotional Peace From Capacity
+Emotional Peace

 Peace grows when your body can hold more, not when you force less.

-Whereas, the body looks for safety through integration.
+The brain looks for certainty through data, whereas, the body looks for safety through integration.

 Trying to control your feelings addresses the brain’s desire for certainty.
 This can result in a hyper-focus on problems while ignoring what the body’s is saying.